nhsconnect/prm-practice-migration/guide/01-kickoff.md

 ### Notification of Patients

 During the migration, you may need to remove access to online services such as the ability to book appointments online and you may also require patients to re-register on your new online service system (if applicable).
 Therefore, discuss how you will notify patients in advance.
 Most practices display posters many weeks in advance to create awareness.
 You may also want to discuss what online messaging is put in place when the service is removed e.g. what happens if a patient tries to access the online service when it ceases to be available.
+You may want to add this as a topic on the practice patient forum.

 ### Make staff aware of the coming changes